ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-detailed.md

 ![Application components](../../images/caveonix-app-components.svg "Application components"){: caption="Figure 1.
 Application components" caption-side="bottom"}

-- Graphical user interface - The web interface that you can use to access RiskForesight application.
+- Graphical user interface - The web interface that you can use to access the RiskForesight application.
 - Central Collector - Collects different types of data payload that come from the plug-ins and make it available in the messaging store.
 RiskForesight supports the following types of payloads:
     - Scan
     - Logs